Edward Bond: Later years

 The Lyric Hammersmith presented the first London production of Bond's Saved for 27 years in autumn 2011 in a production by the venue's Artistic Director Sean Holmes.
 2012 saw two new plays performed by Big Brum Theatre in Education Company; The Broken Bowl and The Edge.
 Both of these plays were filmed and made available online.
 In 2014 Big Brum Theatre in Education Company presented its tenth new Bond play, The Angry Roads.
 His 2016 play Dea was panned in The Stage and The Times, with Dominic Maxwell of the latter publication referring to it as "awful".
 Conversely, Tom Bolton of Londonist argued, "Dea is not just a shock-fest — the play is a deep, poetic, complex investigation of the condition of 21st century society."

 In 2013 he accepted an honorary doctorate in letters from Newman University, Birmingham.
-He is an honorary associate of the National Secular Society.
+He was an honorary associate of the National Secular Society.

+Personal life and death

+Bond was married to Elisabeth Pablé from 1971 until her death in 2017.
+They lived in Great Wilbraham, Cambridgeshire.

+Bond died in Cambridge on 3 March 2024, at the age of 89.